ethereum/EIPs/EIPS/eip-draft-extended-mnemonics.md

 Type 0 extended mnemonics act in all ways like a standard mnemonic, with the exception that when used to derive a deterministic wallet address for use with Ethereum, they MUST conform to eip-draft-hdwallets.
 Implementations MUST NOT derive BIP44 type HD wallets from a type 0 extended mnemonic, if that wallet is to be used with an Ethereum network.

 To generate a type 0 extended mnemonic, generate a data field with the most significant bit set to 0, followed by 32n - 1 bits of entropy (eg, 127, 159, 191, 223 or 255).
-Encode this as a mnemonic phrase as described above in "Encoding standard (BIP39) mnemonics".
+Encode this as a mnemonic phrase as described above in "Encoding standard (BIP39) mnemonics", logically inverting the checksum bits as described in "Encoding extended mnemonics".

 ### Generating seeds from extended mnemonics